openebs-archive/node-disk-manager/docs/design.md

 This proposal introduces a new component called _*node-disk-manager*_ that will automate the management of the disks attached to the node.
 There will be new Custom Resources added to Kubernetes to represent the underlying storage infrastructure like - Disks and StoragePools and their associated Claims - DiskClaim, StoragePoolClaim.

 The disks could be of any type ranging from local disks (ssds or spinning media), NVMe/PCI based or disks coming from external SAN/NAS.
-A new Kubernetes Custom Resource called - Disk Object will be added that will represent the disks attached to the node.
+A new Kubernetes Custom Resource called - Disk CR will be added that will represent the disks attached to the node.

-The node-disk-manager can also help in creating Storage Pools using one or more Disk Objects.
+The node-disk-manager can also help in creating Storage Pools using one or more Disk CRs.
 The Storage Pools can be of varying types starting from a plain ext4 mounts, lvm, zfs to ceph, glusterfs, cstor pools.

 node-disk-manager is intended to:
-- be extensible in terms of adding support for different kinds of Disk Objects and Storage Pools.
+- be extensible in terms of adding support for different kinds of Disk CRs.
 - act as a bridge to augment the functionality already provided by the kubelet or other infrastructure containers running on the node.
 For example, node-bot will have to interface with node-problem-detector or heapster etc.,
 - be considered as a Infrastructure Pod (or a daemonset) that runs on each of the Kubernetes node or the functionality could be embedded into other Infrastructure Pods, similar to node-problem-detector.